atharvaujoshi/AW/QUICK_START.md

 ## 🔐 Security Reminder

-⚠️ Your `supabase-config.txt` is in `.gitignore`
-- This means your secret keys WON'T be committed to GitHub
-- But YOU must never share this file publicly
-- Keep it in your project only
+⚠️ Secrets must not be committed
+- Configure secrets as environment variables in Netlify (do not keep a local file in the repo)

 ✅ Best practice:
-- Only your computer has this file
-- Team members connect with their own Supabase keys
-- Production systems use environment variables
+- Store secrets in your hosting provider's env management
+- Use Netlify CLI for local dev env vars

 ---